 - 1. Each subject will deal with theories based not only on the experiences of the so-called modern Western World, but also on those concerned with the historical experiences of Japan and other non-Western countries.
 While analyzing commonalities in the modernization process along with its various possibilities, the courses seek to find the most desirable method for each country's modernization.
 (Comparative Approach) - 2.
 Through modernization, our thoughts and ideas undergo deep transformations.
 However, the curriculum will not be concerned with modern ideas alone, but will also incorporate basic premises from the classical civilizations and ideas of the great thinkers.
 (Emphasis on liberal arts education aiming at self-relativization and critical thinking) - 3.
 Going beyond instruction that is related to skills and knowledge, the curriculum will emphasize the fostering of students' ideas; identifying problems; and developing the ability to arrive at their own solutions.
 (Emphasis on discussion and self-study) - 4.
 Through encounters with leading figures from all areas (including other promising young students), the curriculum aims to create human networks and further understanding about Japan. - 5.
-By offering a broad range of courses, the curriculum encourages students to establish policymaking abilities required of national leaders who are knowledgeable in a broad range of areas.
+As decentralization progresses in line with a country's economic development, the demand for local governance and government that is capable of responding to various regional issues such as education, health, welfare, and local development rises.
+This program aims to cultivate leaders and core personnel for such local governance in their respective countries by equipping them with advanced theories on local governance and practices in Japan.